algolia/algolia-coding-contest/README.md

 Build a search interface using Algolia.
 It can be for mobile or the web.
 You can integrate it into an existing website or app that has no search yet, or create a simple, standalone interface for the contest.

-In you are not familiar with Algolia, we suggest you follow our [Quick Start guide](https://www.algolia.com/doc/guides/getting-started/quick-start/), which will help you (a) send data to Algolia and (b) build a UI.
+If you are not familiar with Algolia, we suggest you follow our [Quick Start guide](https://www.algolia.com/doc/guides/getting-started/quick-start/), which will help you (a) send data to Algolia and (b) build a UI.
 You can also use our [Interactive Tutorial](https://www.algolia.com/doc/onboarding/#/pick-dataset) for the same purposes.

 Additionally, feel free to use any of Algolia’s features: facets, solutions, paging, menus, and so on.
 Check out our [solutions page](https://www.algolia.com/doc/guides/solutions/gallery-overview/) in the docs for tutorials, and check our [inspiration library](https://www.algolia.com/search-inspiration-library/) to see what you can build.